SolnBenchmark/Benchmark/2DAiry_MESF/README.md

 |Variance of Gaussian noise |G=3|photons/s/nm<sup>2</sup>|
 |Mean of Gaussian noise |mu=5|photons/s/nm<sup>2</sup>|

-The mean of Gaussian noise includes the effect of camera offset.

 **Corresponding signal to noise ratios and camera offset**

 |Parameter |Variable and value| Unit|